-Switzerland’s good, close and dynamic relations with India are reflected in a large number of agreements and treaties and also in frequent, high-ranking diplomatic visits.
-Economic and scientific cooperation are becoming more important.
+Switzerland's close and dynamic relations with India are manifested in numerous agreements and treaties and in frequent, high-level diplomatic visits.
+Switzerland and India are partner countries that cooperate in a wide range of areas including trade, science, education and culture.

 Key aspects of diplomatic relations

-India is a priority country for Swiss foreign economic policy.
-It is Switzerland’s third largest trading partner in Asia, and its first in South Asia.
-The Indian market represents a great potential for the Swiss economy, particularly because of its considerable growth.
+India is a priority country for Swiss foreign trade policy.
+It is Switzerland's third largest trading partner in Asia and the largest in South Asia.
+The Indian market and India's strong economic growth in particular offer great potential for the Swiss private sector.

 Cooperation in education, research and innovation